 Troll is the cornerstone of Norway’s offshore gas production and will be the main exporter of Norwegian gas exports for several decades to come.
 Troll was also the field on the Norwegian shelf that produced most oil in 2017.

 Oil from this part of the Norwegian shelf is transported by tanker; the rest, like the gas, is delivered by pipelines to onshore facilities in Norway or abroad.

 The Norwegian Sea is twice as large as the North Sea, covering an area of 289 000 km2.
 This petroleum province has large gas reserves, and is less mature and less thoroughly explored than the North Sea.
 The only exception is the Halten Bank, where production started over 20 years ago.

 Draugen was the first field to start producing in this area, in 1993.
-There are now 16 fields in production.
-The oil field Maria and the gas field Aasta Hansteen is under development.
-The gas pipeline, Polarled, will connect Aasta Hansteen to the pipeline transportation system.
-The pipeline will extend the Norwegian gas transport system north of the Arctic Circle for the first time.
+There are now 17 fields in production.
+The Maria field came on stream in 2017, and the fields Aasta Hansteen, Dvalin, Bauge and Trestakk are under development.
+The Polarled gas pipeline has been installed and will connect Aasta Hansteen to the pipeline transportation system.
+Polarled will extend the Norwegian gas transport system north of the Arctic Circle for the first time.

 Gas from the Norwegian Sea is largely transported by pipeline to various onshore facilities in Norway and onwards to the UK and continental Europe.
 Oil is transported by tanker (buoy-loaded on the fields).

 The Norwegian part of the Barents Sea covers an area of 313 000 km2, and is the largest sea area on the Norwegian continental shelf.
 The Barents Sea is also the sea area with the largest hydrocarbon potential.
 Only the area south of 74° 30’ N is open for petroleum activities.